 Times of Sessions

-Masefield Primary School offer 15 hours free provision to three and four year old children.
+Masefield Primary School offer 15 hours free provision to three and four year old children, as well as 30 hours funding (4.5 days).

 We offer flexible provision which allows the 15 hours to be taken to suit your family.
-They may be taken either in the morning or afternoon which does not incur any cost, or a combination of full and part days over the week which incur a charge as detailed below.
+The hours may be taken in the morning, which does not incur any cost, or a combination of full and part days over the week which incur a charge as detailed below.

 We also give the option to pay for extra sessions if required and if places are available.